Study on the go with our IT certification podcast

 Group Commands & Key Files

-The -a flag with usermod -G is critical.
-Running usermod -G GROUP USER without -a REPLACES all supplementary groups with only the specified group — this is a classic misconfiguration that locks users out of shared resources.
+-a flag with usermod -G is critical.
+Running usermod -G GROUP USER without -a REPLACES all supplementary groups with only the specified group — this is a classic misconfiguration that locks users out of shared resources.💻 Worked scenario — service account with exact UID and group

 Password Policies & PAM